As an Amazon Associate I earn from qualifying purchases.

 Now I’m not claiming that this Jambalaya is better tasting than your mother’s, your sisters, or your second cousin on your father’s uncle’s side.
 But I am going to say that it’s a recipe I’m rather proud to share with you.

 It’s the first time I’ve ever made Jambalaya (or eaten it for that matter – California girl, remember?), and I can now understand what all the fuss is about.

-- 2 pounds clean sausage, sliced (you can sub with shrimp or extra chicken if you can’t find clean sausage)
+- 2 lb. clean sausage (sliced – you can sub with shrimp or extra chicken if you can’t find clean sausage)

-- 2 pounds raw chicken breast, cut into small pieces (about 1/2 inch cubes)
+- 2 lb. chicken breast (raw – cut into small pieces about 1/2 inch cubed)